-Mixed Use - Downtown - Intended to foster a dynamic mixeduse destination at the southern end of the Downtown.
-This designation supports a mix of uses including commercial, hotel, entertainment, office, food halls, live/work, and residential uses.
 Ground floor active uses are required fronting the street in the locations specified in Figure 4-2; a conceptual configuration of uses and phasing of the district's build-out is illustrated in Figure 4-3.
 In areas without the active ground floor use overlay, office uses are allowed on all floors.
 In areas with the active ground floor uses overlay, office is allowed on all floors except the ground floor.
 Ground floor residential uses are not permitted, including when located in the rear of a site.
 On upper floors, uses may include commercial uses such as retail, restaurant, and office; residential uses are also allowed.
-Maximum FAR in the Mixed Use - Downtown area is 150 percent, inclusive of both residential and non-residential square footage.
-Maximum building height is 40 feet.
+Maximum FAR in the Mixed Use - Downtown area is 300 percent, inclusive of both residential and non-residential square footage.
+Maximum building height is 46 feet with a three-story height limit.
 A maximum of 124 residential units are permitted in the district overall.

 Mixed Use - Transitional - Accommodates a range of lower intensity commercial uses that are compatible with residential uses.
 Permitted and conditionally permitted commercial uses include retail, personal services, offices, financial institutions, and food-service establishments.
 On the ground floor, residential uses are not permitted.
-However, existing residential uses, including historic homes and single-family homes, may remain and may be remodeled or enlarged.
-Maximum building height is 36 feet.
+However, existing residential uses, including historic homes and single-family homes, may remain and may be altered or enlarged subject to the provisions of PMC Chapter 18.120.
+Buildings shall be a maximum of two-stories and have a height limit of 36 feet.
 Maximum allowable FAR in the Mixed Use - Transitional designation is 125 percent, inclusive of both residential and non-residential square footage.

 Office - Supports professional, administrative, and business office uses.
 Residential permitted above the ground floor only.
 Maximum allowable FAR in the Office designation is 125 percent.
-Existing residential uses, including historic homes and single-family homes, may remain and may be remodeled or enlarged.
+Existing residential uses, including historic homes and single-family homes, may remain and may be altered or enlarged subject to the provisions of PMC Chapter 18.120.